National Wild Horse and Burro Center at Palomino Valley

 The facility is located approximately 20 miles north of Reno/Sparks, Nevada.
 From Interstate 80, take Exit 18 (Pyramid Way/State Road 445.)
 PVC is north about 20 miles to Ironwood Road.
 Turn east on Ironwood to reach the facility.

 Trained wild horses are available for adoption through the Northern Nevada Correctional Center Saddle Horse Training Program in Carson City.
 For more information please call 775-861-6625.

-To view more pictures of the facility, go to our BLM Nevada Flickr page.
+To view more pictures of the facility, go to the BLM Nevada Flickr page.